Fast, simple, convenient payments with no hidden fees.

 - Dedicated support during the event of a disputed payment

 Jobber Payments can process all major debit and credit cards.
 That means as long as it has a Visa, Mastercard, Amex, or Discover logo on it you can accept the card.
 When making a payment through client hub, clients can also choose to pay their invoice with Apple Pay or Google Pay.
-With Jobber Payments, you can process a minimum payment of £0.50 up to a maximum payment of £999,999.99 in a single transaction.
+With Jobber Payments the minimum payment is £0.50.
 For payouts, the total payout must be over £1 (after fees) in order to be transferred to your bank account.

 Jobber Payments is available in the UK, United States, and Canada.